What are you looking for in a new owner?

 When can we view the puppies'?

-We allow puppy viewings once the puppies are about 9 weeks old and once a deposit has been placed.
+We allow puppy viewings once the puppies are about 9 weeks old and once your puppy has been chosen through our puppy choosing process.

 Other breeders allow puppy visits from about 4 weeks old, but we believe not only is there a high risk of bringing bacteria to very young puppies with weak immune systems, but it is also very stressful for the mother to have strangers in the house and for them to be moving around her babies.